GuglioIsStupid/VocaloidChancePorts/README.md

 - Place it in the "wiiu" folder on your Nintendo Switch SD Card
 - Launch the homebrew from the Home Menu

+## PSP
+- Install a PSP CFW
+- Download "VocaloidChancePSP.zip"
+- Extract the folder into PSP/Game/.
+Do NOT change the folder name.
+- Launch the application from the SD Storage